-Also note the major weekly chart (http://bit.ly/2E71T8p updated through last Friday) September drop was actually a dislocation on the major December contract discount; and it also left it closer to the aggressive up channel support.
+Also note the major weekly chart (http://bit.ly/2PsPyC9 still only updated through Friday, December 13th) September drop was actually a dislocation on the major December contract discount; and it also left it closer to the aggressive up channel support.
 That saw a 173.25 DOWN Break into mid-September, also violating July congestion from during the rally.
 That was then very important as future resistance, with next key support into the 171.50-.00 congestion which held for several weeks prior to being overrun in early November.
 That was also the previous June UP Acceleration out of the channel from the October 2018 157.33 low.